sjdemartini/mui-tiptap/CONTRIBUTING.md

 _Pull requests, bug reports, and all other forms of contribution are welcomed and highly encouraged!_ :octocat:

-## :inbox_tray: How can I Contribute?
+## How can I contribute?

 ### GitHub issues

 If you encounter a problem with this library or if you have a new feature you'd like to see in this project, please create [a new issue](https://github.com/sjdemartini/mui-tiptap/issues/new/choose).

-### GitHub Pull requests
+### GitHub pull requests

-Please leverage the repository's own tools to make sure the code is aligned with our standards:
+Please leverage the repository's own tools to make sure the code is aligned with our standards.
+See the [Development setup](#development-setup) notes below.
+If you're using VSCode, it's easiest to use the recommended extensions (`.vscode/extensions.json`) to get integrated linting and autoformatting.

-1. Run all check commands before submitting the PR (`type:check`, `format:check`, `lint:check`, `test:coverage` and `spell:check`)
+It's recommended to run all check commands before submitting the PR (`type:check`, `format:check`, `lint:check`, `spell:check`, `test:coverage`).
-2. Please commit your changes and run a `setup` command so you can actually check how would the template look like once cleaned up
-3. Always leverage the `cz` command to create a commit.
-We heavily rely on this for automatic releases.

 ## Development setup